Diffeomorphisms of discs and the second Weiss derivative of BTop(-): Homotopy automorphisms and mapping spaces

-such that the adjoint $A\ra \Hom(A,\bfQ[k])=s^{k}A^\vee$ is an isomorphism. \begin{ex} For a compact oriented $d$-manifold $M$, the desuspension of the reduced homology $H_M=s^{-1}\widetilde{\oH}_*(M;\bfQ)$ carries a canonical antisymmetric nondegenerate pairing $\lambda$ of degree $d-2$ in the sense above, given by the intersection form. \end{ex} In this case, for $r\ge0$, we write where $\lambda_{i,j}$ applies $\lambda$ to the $i$th and $j$th coordinate, and define the \emph{graded symplectic Schur functor} for partitions $\mu\vdash k$.
+In this case, for $r\ge0$, we write where $\lambda_{i,j}$ applies $\lambda$ to the $i$th and $j$th coordinate, and define the \emph{graded symplectic Schur functor} for partitions $\mu\vdash k$.
 Similarly to the non-symplectic case discussed above, if $A=B[m]$ for an ungraded vector space $B$ and $m\ge0$, we have